 In addition to the online application, before your application can be considered, you must separately provide the following to the FMCS Office of Arbitration:

-- 5 (five recent arbitration awards).
+- 5 (five) recent arbitration awards.
 Each decision submitted must meet the following criteria: 1.
-Issued pursuant to your selection by the parties as arbitrator of record; 2.
+Issued pursuant to your selection by the parties or by a government agency as arbitrator of record; 2.
 Involved a labor relations issue arising under a collective bargaining agreement; 3.
 Written entirely by you and; 4.
 Was final and binding (as opposed to advisory).
-Please send the awards to us as a set at firstname.lastname@example.org (or by mail to the attention of Karen Pierce at our national office address).
+Please send the awards to us as a set at email@example.com (or by mail to the attention of Karen Pierce at our national office address); OR

-- The award requirement is reduced for those who complete the course on “Becoming a Labor Arbitrator,” offered through the FMCS Institute.
-Award criteria are otherwise the same.
-To qualify for the reduced award requirement, you will need to submit a copy of your certificate of completion for the course.
+- Those who successfully complete the course on “Becoming a Labor Arbitrator (BALA),” offered through the FMCS Institute, need only (a) submit one award meeting the criteria above, or (b) participate in an “apprenticeship” program.
+To qualify for the reduced requirement, you will need to submit a copy of your certificate of completion for the BALA course.
 For more information on this course and other Institute offerings, please click: FMCS INSTITUTE.

 - If you are a government employee and plan to remain in that status while on our Roster, you must provide us with written authorization from your government employer.